DanGlChris/Transky/README.md

 After Covid-19, online course becames an alternative for many universities and instituts.
-I learnt Russian language for 1 year (2020) and I started university courses on the following years. the big problem that I had to overcome was to find best wqy to increase my vocabulary and practice.
+I learnt Russian language for 1 year (2020) and I started university courses on the following years.
+The big problem that I had to overcome was to find best way to increase my vocabulary and practice.

 <Strong>How to write words that you never listen and that you don't know the meaning?</Strong>